jar398/listtools/doc/guide.md

 For example,

-    src/exemplar.py --A work/A.csv --B work/B.csv > work/AB-exemplars.csv
+    src/exemplar.py --A A.csv --B B.csv > AB-exemplars.csv

 To do this, noting that each record in each checklist has a taxonomic name, we posit that each record has a type specimen (the type specimen for its name).
 The type specimen is then an individual that, if found in taxon concepts in both checklists, can be taken to be an exemplar.

-To determine that a type specimen is an exemplar we must find a record in the other checklist that has the same type specimen.
+To determine that a type specimen in A is an exemplar we must find a record in B that has the same type specimen.
 That is, the records must be 'matched'.
 (Note that it is records, not their taxon concepts, that are matched.)
-The matcher understands changes in genus, changes in gender, and other vagaries of the nomenclatural system, such as the possibility of collisions (homonyms).
+The matcher understands changes in genus, changes in gender, and other vagaries of the nomenclatural system leading to name changes, as well as the possibility of collisions (homonyms).
+But most of the time name matches are exact.

 The meaning of an output row is that the individual (exemplar) identified by `exemplar id` falls under the taxon concept / record identified